lonski/gitlab-monitor/README.md

 # Gitlab monitor

-Monitors gitlab project and show system notifications when an event occurs
+Monitors gitlab project and show system notifications when an event occurs.
+Running on Windows and Linux.

 ![](screen1.png)